Virtual Family Law Conference for Tennessee Practitioners

 LIVE Ethical Considerations in Family Law

 Moderated by: Kimberley Reed-Bracey Johnson

 Freeman & Bracey, PLC

-Commentators: Senior Judge Don Ash, Sandy Garrett, Brenton Lankford, Greg Smith, and others!
+Commentators: Senior Judge Don Ash, Steven J. Christopher, Brenton Lankford, Greg Smith, and others!

 Join Kim as she presents an interactive session on ethical considerations in Family Law.
 Engage, ask questions, and get real-time feedback with Kim, a few of the conference speakers, and other industry experts on ethical topics such as: